allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 okay.
 Remove the duplicates, but be careful &mdash; ask if those duplicated events mean the same thing for everybody!
 Do not hesitate to add, remove or change some sticky notes on the board.

-At this step some issue points may appear - so it is good to mark it as a **hotspot** &mdash; use red sticky notes, write the issue down, but it is not a good time to deliberate about it now, we try to postpone this discussion.
+At this step some issue points may appear, so it is good to mark it as a **hotspot**.
+Use red sticky notes and write the issue down but this is not a good time to deliberate about it now.
+Try to postpone this discussion until we have structured the whole process.

 ![hot-spot](/img/articles/2022-06-23-eventstorming/image2.png)

-> **Tip**: During the online session when everybody is working solo it is hard to merge all events and, including
+> **Tip**: During the online session when everybody is working solo, it is hard to merge all events and, including
 > attention problems, you may be left alone.
 So my solution is to introduce the next phase right now.
 >
 > Depending on the team - you can pick some random person who is going to start creating a timeline based